Spin-offs for disaster warning and science

 Imagine you're planning to spend your next summer vacation abroad, by the seaside.
 Mindful of the devastating tsunamis that struck the Indian Ocean region and Japan over recent years, you gather information about your destination only to discover that it is in a tsunami high-risk area.
 But don't cancel your flight just yet...

 The Global Alarm System of the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), designed to detect all nuclear explosions, can also detect earthquakes that can cause tsunamis.
 The information is picked up by seismic and hydroacoustic stations which monitor underground and the oceans respectively.
 It is provided by the CTBTO in near real-time to tsunami warning centres, in particular those covering the Pacific and Indian Oceans, to help them issue more timely and precise warnings.
-At present, 10 tsunami warning centres in high-risk areas receive data from around 60 CTBTO stations.
+At present, tsunami warning centres in 11 countries with a high tsunami risk receive data from around 60 CTBTO stations.
 You can find out which Member States have concluded a tsunami warning agreement with the CTBTO in the Country Profile pages.